 AHS is fueled by volunteer energy.
 We have opportunities for everyone who has an interest in history or who wants to become more involved in their community.
 These are just a few examples, to learn more, email AHS at firstname.lastname@example.org

-- Docent at the Arlington Historical Museum: once a month on a Friday, Saturday, or Sunday afternoon.
+- Docent at the Arlington Historical Museum: once a month on Saturday or Sunday afternoon.
 No experience necessary.
-We provide a training class and refreshers.
+We provide orientation, a docent handbook, and refreshers.
 We pair you with another docent.
 Help show Arlington’s history to the public.

-- Social Media: AHS has an active Facebook page, a newly designed website, and a Twitter hashtag #ArlHist.
+- Social Media: AHS has an active Facebook page, a website, a Twitter hashtag #ArlHist and we are on Instagram @ArlingtonHistory.
 If you like to communicate this way, we need you and we have lots of fascinating content.
 Do as much as you want and work with a team.

 - Handyman: We have many small jobs for someone who is handy or is a jack-of-all-trades.
 This individual can have a big impact on preserving and maintaining our historic properties.